capgainschristian/crossplane-aws-ready/README.md

 PREREQUISITES

-1) You will need awscli, helm, and minikube installed.
+1) Install awscli, helm, and minikube.

-2) You will need to add your AWS credentials as a file:
+2) Save your AWS credentials to a file called aws-credentials.txt:

 ```
 [default]
 aws_access_key_id = <your_aws_access_key>
 aws_secret_access_key = <your_aws_secret_key>
 ```

-Save the file as aws-credentials.txt and then run the following:
+Then run the following (make sure ```--from-file=creds=``` is pointing to the location of the file you created above) to create the secret for your AWS provider:

 ```
 kubectl create ns crossplane-system